jaegertracing/documentation/content/docs/next-release/operator.md

         memory: 128Mi
 ```

-The query and collector services are configured with a supported storage type - currently Cassandra or Elasticsearch.
+**jaeger-query** and **jaeger-collector** services are configured with a supported storage type - currently Cassandra or Elasticsearch.
 Multiple instances of each of these components can be provisioned as required for performance and resilience purposes.

 The main additional requirement is to provide the details of the storage type and options, for example: